get_config

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has 0 parameters with 100% coverage.
-The description adds no parameter info, which is acceptable per baseline 4 for zero-parameter tools.
+The input schema has no parameters (0), so schema description coverage is 100%.
+The description adds no parameter information, which is acceptable since none exist.
+Per the guidelines, a baseline of 4 applies for zero-parameter tools.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.